Anee2602/NBA_Project/README.md

 teams.csv:- This csv file contains the usable data which is scraped from the HTML pages of the teams folder.

-nicknames.csv:- This csv file contains the Team names with the abbreviations generally used for them.
+nicknames(1).csv:- This csv file contains the Team names with the abbreviations generally used for them.

 player_mvp_stats1.csv:- This csv file contains the data of players.csv, teams.csv and mvps.csv